We are affiliated to Irene Chua Clinic. Visit website here.

 Gynaecology Services

 IVF is frequently used to treat fertility problems.
-However, it is usually a reserved treatment when other fertility methods like fertility drugs and artificial insemination did not work.
-On the other hand, IVF is recommended as a primary option if you or your partner has certain health or genetic conditions like the following:
+However, it is usually a reserved treatment when other fertility methods like fertility drugs and artificial insemination do not work.
+On the other hand, IVF is recommended as a primary option if you or your partner have certain health or genetic conditions like the following:

 • Absent, Blocked or Damaged Fallopian Tube